Skip to content

 • work_buddy/collectors/git_collector.py — receives {short_sha: full_session_id} via inspector.build_session_map(), which now reads from the DB instead of computing per-call.

-• Dashboard Chats view (/api/chats_load_observability_for_sessions): aggregates per-session PR counts (authored/merged) and task-assignment counts into the chat cards' badge row, alongside the existing commit badge, and renders per-session Pull requests + Tasks sections in the chat detail panel beside the commit list (commits green, PRs purple, tasks orange).
+• Dashboard Chats view (/api/chats_load_observability_for_sessions): aggregates per-session PR counts (authored/merged) and task-assignment counts into the chat cards' badge row, alongside the existing commit badge.
+In the chat detail view these stream into a Topics | Git | Tasks selector on the left rail: the Git panel lists commits + per-session Pull requests; the Tasks panel lists this session's task interactions with their roles (created / assigned / developed), backed by /api/chats/<id>/tasksprovenance.build_session_task_roles (richer than the card's assigned-only count).
+Per-stream colors: commits green, PRs purple, tasks orange.
 PR rows are enriched with title + current merge state (OPEN/MERGED/CLOSED) via a best-effort, TTL-cached gh pr list per repo (_load_pr_meta_for_repos) — the JSONL only yields number/url/action, so title/merge-state come from GitHub at the display layer; offline/un-authenticated gh simply omits them.